rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 400: Bad Request
   - If the Content-Type of this endpoint is not one of the above this will be returned.
   - If there are too few bytes remaining in the project's storage quota to upload this image.
+  - Body will be an error message.
 - 401: Unauthorized, the user's session token is missing or invalid
+  - Body will be an error message.
 - 403: The user is not a project contributor for the requested project or does not have the editor role.
+  - Body will be an error message.
 - 404: The requested project does not exist
+  - Body will be an error message.
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
+  - Body will be an error message.

 ### Update Image Alt Text `PUT` `/api/v1/project/[project_id]/image/[image_id]`